the first voyage…

 It is also designed for those who wish to discover the pedagogy “as if for the first time”.
 For those who are already well-traveled in the pedagogy or who have significant teaching experience, they may join us for Pedagogic Training.
 These pedagogic students will receive a pedagogic certificate for the topics they study with us, or, upon completing the entire First Voyage, they will receive a Diploma in the Pedagogy of the First Voyage.

-The First Voyage includes the 2024 Pedagogic Intensive on Neutrality and Neutral Masks with Amy Russell and Norman Taylor, as well as weekly pedagogic seminars in which reflection, theoretical discussions and pedagogic practicums will take place.
+Pedagogic students will also participate in weekly pedagogic seminars in which reflection, theoretical discussions and pedagogic practicums will take place.

 ITINERARY: